Content Management Interoperability Services: History

 sponsored by AIIM.
 This ongoing project to foster interoperability among ECM systems is supported by the collaborative efforts of governmental, commercial, vendor, and consulting organizations.

 Although initiated by AIIM, CMIS is now administered by OASIS, a web standards consortium.
-Participants in the process include Adobe Systems Incorporated, Alfresco, EMC, eXo, FatWire, HP, IBM, ISIS Papyrus, Liferay, Microsoft, Nuxeo, OpenText, Oracle, Newgen OmniDocs and SAP.
+Participants in the process include Adobe Systems Incorporated, Alfresco, EMC, FatWire, HP, IBM, Liferay, Microsoft, Nuxeo, OpenText, Oracle, and SAP.
 The standard is available for public comment at OASIS.

 OASIS approved CMIS as an OASIS Specification on May 1, 2010.
 CMIS 1.1 has been approved as an OASIS specification on December 12, 2012.

 The specification is currently approved as OASIS CMIS v1.1 standard.